aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 Call **DocumentBuilder.end_table** to finish the current table.
 This method should be called only once after **DocumentBuilder.end_row** was called.
 When called, **DocumentBuilder.end_table** moves the cursor out of the current cell to a position just after the table.
 The following example demonstrates how to build a formatted table that contains 2 rows and 2 columns.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-add_content_using_document_builder-BuildTable.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-add_content_using_document_builder-BuildTable.py" >}}

 Below example shows how to create a simple table using DocumentBuilder with default formatting.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-CreateSimpleTable.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-CreateSimpleTable.py" >}}

 Below example shows how to create a formatted table using DocumentBuilder.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-FormattedTable.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-FormattedTable.py" >}}

 Below example shows how to insert a nested table using DocumentBuilder.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-NestedTable.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-NestedTable.py" >}}

 ### Inserting a Table Directly into the Document Object Model